Asymptotics for conformal inference: Asymptotics for conformal prediction

 \begin{theorem} Under Assumption~\ref{as:CP} with $\Fcal=\Ftest$, we have

 where $\tau_{n,m}$ is defined by \eqref{eq:taunm} and $\U$ is a standard Brownian bridge. \end{theorem}

-\begin{remark} Theorem~\ref{thr:BB} is true under slightly more general assumptions: namely, it is sufficient that all the scores are exchangeable and without ties almost surely.
+\begin{remark} Theorem~\ref{thr:BB} is true under slightly more general assumptions: namely, it is sufficient that all the scores are exchangeable and without ties almost surely (see Theorem~\ref{thr:BBechangeable} for a formal statement).
 Using the latter is useful since non i.i.d. scores arise naturally in various setting, like in link prediction for graph \citep{blanchard2024fdr} or when using adaptive scores \citep{gazin2023transductive}. \end{remark}